garvk/aggrag/examples/run using API/README.md

 5. API Validation (Feature not a bug):
    - Pre-execution validation for node configuration recommended
    - Generate placeholder values for required inputs
+6. For Join Node, the UI execution does not save the the join 'format' in the cforge file.
+SO API execution, currently, only executes the default 'format' equivalent to 'JoinFormat.NumList' (makes it into numbers)

 ## Supported Nodes with API